-Adultery is officially defined as "sexual acts between a married person and someone who is not that person's spouse."
-To commit adultery is an inherently controversial act, and is the most commonly cited ground for divorce.
+When you got married, there was likely an understanding that you and your partner would only engage in sexual intercourse together.
+If you or your spouse violates that rule, that is considered adultery.
+To commit adultery is an inherently controversial act, and it is a common reason for divorce.
 Many people have speculated about the potential underlying roots of adultery and what prompts individuals to cheat on their spouses.
-However, before the causes of infidelity can be examined, the act of adultery itself must first be probed.
+Before the causes of infidelity can be examined, the act of adultery itself must first be probed.

 An Overview Of Adultery

-In Western culture, adultery is heavily frowned upon and even illegal in 21 out of 50 American states.
+In Western culture, adultery is heavily frowned upon and even illegal in many American states.
 Punishments include enforcing grounds for divorce, fines, and incarceration.
-However, despite the ethical breaches and potential legal consequences, the Statistic Brain affirms that a considerable amount of people have engaged in adulterous acts at one point or another.
+Despite the ethical breaches and potential legal consequences, many people have engaged in adulterous acts for one reason or another.

-It is common for a married woman or man to engage in an adulterous relationship simply because they are unhappy in their current marriages.
+It is not uncommon for a married woman or man to engage in an adulterous relationship simply because they are unhappy in their current marriage.
 The cheating husband or wife may feel as though their spouse does not listen to them, fails to show care/attention, or simply doesn't love them anymore.
-The majority of people would argue that the reasons above do not justify infidelity.
+Many people would argue that the reasons above do not justify infidelity.
 However, marital unhappiness is one of the most common reasons behind the commission of adultery.
-Many other causes of adultery stem from a lack of happiness in the unfaithful husband or wife's marriage or married woman or man’s relationship.
+Many other causes of adultery may stem from a lack of happiness in the relationship.

 Boredom/Need For Something New

-Sometimes, adultery is triggered by sheer boredom, reports Our Everyday Life.
-Without specific steps or changes, certain marriages can begin to feel like routines or schedules.
-In various cases, the bored married woman or man becomes dissatisfied with their predictable, familiar marriage and begins to seek a thrill elsewhere.
+Sometimes, adultery is triggered by sheer boredom.
+Over time, some marriages can begin to feel routine.
+In some cases, the bored married woman or man may become dissatisfied with their predictable, familiar marriage and begin to seek a thrill elsewhere.

 However, an unhappy spouse does not always seek out a lover.
-Sometimes, the married woman or man meets a new person.
+Sometimes, he or she just so happens to meet a new person.
 The potential chemistry or initial attraction may excite the unsatisfied spouse who then decides to engage in adulterous acts with this other person.
-Whether or not the extramarital relationship lasts after the original passion and exhilaration last on many factors.
+Whether or not the extramarital relationship lasts after the original passion and exhilaration depends on many factors.

-Business Insider cites narcissism as yet another cause of infidelity or adultery.
-A happy, fulfilling, and even exciting marriage is not enough for a narcissist.
-If they are narcissistic, then the married woman or man feels compelled to be loved, wanted, and desired by more than just their husband or wife.
+Some cite narcissism as yet another cause of infidelity or adultery.
+A happy, fulfilling, and even exciting marriage may not be enough for a narcissist.
+A narcissistic woman or man could feel compelled to be loved, wanted, and desired by more than just their husband or wife.
 Therefore, the narcissistic spouse may either seek out extramarital lovers or simply cheat on their partner when the opportunity presents itself.

-Narcissists have a tendency to bring out the darker corners of human sexuality, and are infamously regarded as cheaters and unfaithful individuals who appear to stumble upon ground for divorce.
-These people tend to feel as though societal norms such as monogamy and parenthood are beneath them.
-Narcissists view themselves as superior to others and believe that rules are for other people, and that they are immune to consequences, such as societal punishment for adultery.
-The give-and-take dynamic which inherently occurs in marriage is often too much for a narcissistic and can prompt them to feel as though they are losing control over their marriage.
-This perceived loss can prompt the male or female narcissist to cheat on their spouse; in their twisted mind, they are "regaining" control and power in their marriage.
+Narcissists have a tendency to bring out the darker corners of human sexuality and are infamously regarded as cheaters.
+These people tend to feel as though societal norms such as monogamy are beneath them.
+Narcissists often view themselves as superior to others and believe that rules are for other people.
+They may feel that they are immune to consequences such as societal punishment for adultery.
+The give-and-take dynamic which inherently occurs in marriage is often too much for a narcissist and can prompt them to feel as though they are losing control.
+This perceived loss can prompt the narcissist to cheat on their spouse in order to somehow regain control and power in their marriage.

 Lack Of Sexual Satisfaction

 Adultery is sometimes motivated by a lack of sexual satisfaction in the cheating person's current marriage.
-The married woman or man may genuinely love their spouse, yet cheat on them because they believe their extramarital lover can satisfy them in a way that their married woman or man cannot.
+The married woman or man may genuinely love their spouse, yet cheat on them because they believe their extramarital lover can satisfy them in a way that their spouse cannot.

-Many people have countered the other potential cause of adultery, stating that a man or woman who truly loves their spouse could never cheat on them.
+Some may argue that a man or woman who truly loves their spouse could never cheat on them.
 However, the validity of this claim remains highly debatable.
-Nonetheless, sexually unsatisfied husbands and wives have, in fact, cheated on their spouses.
-Each person is aware of whether they love their spouse.
+Sexually unsatisfied husbands and wives have, in fact, cheated on their spouses despite claiming they love them.

 Falling Out Of Love/Falling In Love With Someone Else

 Although falling for an extramarital lover is seemingly rare, it can and does occur.
-Sometimes the cheating spouse meets someone else outside of their marriage and feels as though he/she and the other individual have a connection.
-Sometimes the unfaithful husband or wife views emotional or sexual intimacy as 'love,' especially if these feelings have been lacking in the marriage.
+Sometimes the cheating spouse meets someone else outside of their marriage and feels a strong connection with them.
+Sometimes, the unfaithful husband or wife misconstrues emotional or sexual intimacy as 'love,' especially if these feelings have been lacking in the marriage.

-Ultimately, the only person who knows whether he or she loves someone else is themselves.
 In some cases, husbands or wives have left their current marriages to pursue healthier relationships with their paramours.
-Sometimes these relationships work out and other times they do not.
-Nonetheless, falling in love with another person or simply falling out of love with one's spouse can incentivize the commission of adultery, often as a means to give the partner ground for divorce.
+Sometimes these relationships work out, and other times they do not.
+Nonetheless, falling in love with another person or simply falling out of love with one's spouse can incentivize the commission of adultery, often as a means to give the partner grounds for divorce.

 Exposure To Other Cheaters

-A somewhat surprising study cited by Fox News states that the children of parents who had affairs are more likely to also cheat on their future spouses, even if they witnessed their parents receive some sort of punishment for adultery.
+A surprising study revealed that the children of parents who had affairs are more likely to cheat on their future spouses, even if they witnessed their parents receive some sort of punishment for adultery.
 Of course, this is not to say that every child with parents who have engaged in affairs will become cheaters.
-However, one's environment does significantly impact their values, beliefs, and choices later in life.
-The decision to participate in adultery is ultimately up to every person; however, exposure to adulterers can make one more prone to committing the act themselves.
+However, one's environment can significantly impact their values, beliefs, and choices later in life.

 How Therapy Can Help

 Adultery is a betrayal.
 When you find out that your spouse cheated on you and had sexual relations with somebody else, it is painful, and you may have a lot of feelings.
 You could be angry, depressed, hurt, or frustrated.
-These are just a few emotions that may go through your mind.
-A licensed mental health professional will help you work through these emotions.
-It's not as simple as "thou shall not commit adultery."
-Someone engaged in this crime and hurt the other partner.
-They had sexual intercourse with an individual, not in their marriage, and as a result, the relationship is in danger of ending.
-A couples counselor can help the two partners understand why the adultery occurred and see if there's any hope to save the marriage.
-It's important to note that just because someone had sexual intercourse with somebody outside of their marriage doesn't mean they're in love with that person.
-People cheat on their partners for a variety of reasons.
-They may have had sexual relations with somebody outside of the marriage because their relationship with their partner lacked intimacy.
-So they strayed from their marriage and had sexual intercourse with somebody else.
+A licensed mental health professional can help you work through these emotions.
+Moreover, a couples counselor can help the two partners understand why the adultery occurred and see if there's any hope to save the marriage.
 Remember that a couple's counselor is there to help you.
-They have seen marriages in dire states.
-Your therapist can help you and your partner understand why the sexual relations happened outside of the marriage and what to do next.
+They can help you and your partner understand why the affair happened in the first place and what to do next.

 Frequently Asked Questions (FAQs)